Continuing from Premier Issue

 A flash of lightning revealed the hospital up ahead.
 A comforting sight, T.J. pressed on.
-There followed another loud thunder crash, and then the woman's scream.
-Brakes squealed on the fast becoming slippery pavement as T.J. tried to avoid a skid.
+There followed another crash of thunder, and then the woman's scream.
+Brakes squealed on the fast, becoming slippery pavement as T.J. tried to avoid a skid.
 Then, the collision of metal; all was still.

 (A streetlight silhouetted a dark figure materializing nearby the scene, drenched by the freezing rain pelting upon it.
 A pleasing sneer spread across its face at the apparent death of another human yet to be born.)

 Sirens blared through the dark of night and the chilling rain, now turning to snow.
 Blue, amber, and red lights flash about at the scene of the accident, within sight of the hospital’s emergency entrance.

 "This one is dead,” yelled a paramedic to another.
 "How is she you’re attending to?"

 "She's barely alive,” came the response.
 "And she’s pregnant.
 We need to get her into the hospital quickly.”

 Through the dark of the night, similar scenes ravage the entire city – sirens blaring, lights flashing, ambulances race, rushing accident victims to the nearest hospital.
 At Mercy General, too, there is no quiet storm.